sdkdeepa/NLP-app/README.md

 - Jest - matchers [here](https://jestjs.io/docs/en/using-matchers) - Read carefully to identify the suitable matcher for each of your functions.
 - Jest - testing asynchronous code [here](https://jestjs.io/docs/en/asynchronous) - If you have code that runs asynchronously.
 - A tutorial for beginners [here](https://www.valentinog.com/blog/jest/) - A good explanatory tutorial.
-- Configure an npm script named "test" in package.json to run your tests from the command line:
+4. Configure an npm script named "test" in package.json to run your tests from the command line:
 ``` javascript
 "scripts": {
     "test": "jest"
 }
 ```
-- Also, ensure that the "devDependencies" in package.json have a suitable entry for Jest and others, such as, "jest": "^25.3.0",, where the version may vary with time.
+Also, ensure that the "devDependencies" in package.json have a suitable entry for Jest and others, such as, "jest": "^25.3.0",, where the version may vary with time.
-- Run the `npm run test` command.
+5. Run the `npm run test` command.

 # Stage 5 - Service Workers

 The rubric item for "Offline Functionality" criteria says:
-The project must have set up service workers in webpack.
+<italics> The project must have set up service workers in webpack.</italics>
 Go to the webpack config file, and add the setup for service workers.
 Test that the site should be available even when you stop your local server.

 # Stage 6 - Deployment